tiry/nuxeo-core-binarymanager-byterange/ReadMe.md

 	cp target/nuxeo-core-binarymanager-byterange-X.Y-Z.jar into nxserver/bundles

+### Using

+The `BlobByteRangeManager` is exposed via a  Nuxeo Runtime service, so it can be accessed via:

+    import org.nuxeo.runtime.api.Framework;

+    Blob byteRangedBlob = Framework.getService(BlobByteRangeManager.class).getBlobWithByteRange(srcBlob, offset, length);

+A Helper class is also provided in order to avoid direct dependency on Nuxeo runtime:

+    import org.nuxeo.ecm.core.blob.BBRHelper;

+    Blob byteRangedBlob = BBRHelper.getService().getBlobWithByteRange(srcBlob, offset, length)

 ## WIP

  - [x] Initial service
  - [x] S3 and LocalFS implementation
  - [x] S3 unit tests
+ - [ ] Automate MiniIO deployment and configuration for tests
  - [ ] Make service pluggable to contribue providers from the outside